 Your doctor might also recommend these treatments for both types of thrombophlebitis:

 - Blood-thinning medications.
-If you have deep vein thrombosis, injection of a blood-thinning (anticoagulant) medication, such as low molecular weight heparin, fondaparinux (Arixtra) or apixaban (Eliquis), will prevent clots from growing bigger.
-After the first treatment, you'll likely be told to take warfarin (Coumadin, Jantoven) or rivaroxaban (Xarelto) for several months to keep preventing clot growth.
+If you have deep vein thrombosis, injection of a blood-thinning (anticoagulant) medication, such as low molecular weight heparin, fondaparinux (Arixtra) or apixaban (Eliquis), can help prevent clots from growing bigger.
+After the first treatment, you'll likely be told to take warfarin (Jantoven) or rivaroxaban (Xarelto) for several months to keep preventing clot growth.
 Blood thinners can cause excessive bleeding.
 Always follow your doctor's instructions carefully.

 - Clot-dissolving medications.
 Treatment with a clot-dissolving drug is called thrombolysis.
 The medication alteplase (Activase) is used to dissolve blood clots in people with extensive DVT, including those who have a blood clot in the lungs (pulmonary embolism).